-Timeline (2020-2030)
+Timeline (2023-2030)

-PLANNING PHASE (SEPTEMBER 2020-AUGUST 2022)
+PLANNING PHASE (SEPTEMBER 2022-AUGUST 2023)

 This project is building on more than a decade of work, including extensive needs assessments and planning that has already been completed.
-Recognizing that schools and communities are focused on the effects of COVID-19 during the 2020-21 school year, we will use this time to do the following:
+During this planning phase, we will:

-- Refine our strategies with stakeholders, including AISD, local campuses, coalition partners, and community members. - Build the project leadership team. - Expand our team of both project and funding partners. - Raise funding for additional project staff, who will help with community school expansion in Phase 1, as well as add capacity for data collection and evaluation. - At the city and county level, the GACSC can continue convening partners to strategize around project objectives in the six program areas. - At the national level, we will work with our community school planning partners at the National Education Association, American Federation of Teachers and the Coalition for Community Schools, sharing ideas and best practices that have been used in similar projects.
+- Refine our strategies with stakeholders, including AISD, local campuses, coalition partners, and community members. - Build the project leadership team. - Expand our team of both project and funding partners. - Raise funding for additional project staff, who will help with community school expansion in Phase 1, as well as add capacity for data collection and evaluation. - At the city and county level, the Northeast Austin Promise Neighborhood will continue convening partners to strategize around project objectives in the six program areas (early childhood, health, family stability, workforce development, student-centered learning and extended learning). - At the national level, we will work with our community school planning partners at the National Education Association, American Federation of Teachers and the Coalition for Community Schools, sharing ideas and best practices that have been used in similar projects.

-PHASE 1 (2022-24): NORTHEAST AND NAVARRO VERTICAL TEAMS
+PHASE 1 (2023-25): NORTHEAST AND NAVARRO VERTICAL TEAMS

-Phase 1 (2022-24): Solidify work in North Austin (Northeast and Navarro Vertical Teams), including adding additional Navarro VT campuses.
-Lay groundwork for Phase 2 through campus/partner communication.
+Phase 1 (2023-25): Solidify work in North Austin (Northeast/Northeast Austin Promise Neighborhood and Navarro Vertical Teams), including adding additional Navarro VT campuses.
+Lay groundwork for Phase 2.